 Nonspeaking roles; Both of the following characters are dead at the outset of the play but appear as ghosts.

 * MISS JESSEL, the governess’s predecessor.

-If you want to discuss any aspect of this production with me, please do not hesitate to contact me on email@example.com
+If you want to discuss any aspect of this production with me, or to obtain the audition pieces, please contact me at email@example.com

 NOTE: We have an open casting policy: anyone can audition for our productions and, if cast, will then be required to join as a Full Member.